 Scan the QR code to view the full list

-Idiom of the week: Best of both worlds
+Idiom of the week: Curiosity killed the cat.

-Come down to the library and write a sentence including the phrase or write about the history of the idiom of the week for a chance to win a prize from the HIS Café.
+Come down to the library and write a sentence including the phrase or write about the history of the idiom of the week for a chance to win a prize from the HIS Café and a point for your dragon house.

 What is an idiom?
 An idiom is an expression not defined by the individual words in the phrase.

-Featured book of the week: Because of Winn-Dixie
+Featured book of the week: Green Eggs and Ham by Dr. Suess

 Check out what other HIS scholars are saying about the featured book of the week.
 Scan the QR code above.